sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

-# ISRT-Insurgency-Sandstorm-RCON/Query-TOOL-and-Mapchanger - v0.4.2 released
+# ISRT-Insurgency-Sandstorm-RCON/Query-TOOL-and-Mapchanger - v0.4.2.1 released
 This is a python (3.8.6) - and PyQt5/SQLite3-based RCON Tool for mapchanging and other basic RCON functionalities that help administering and controlling Insurgency Sandstorm Servers.
 The first version will be based on spezifanta's SourceWatch (https://github.com/spezifanta/SourceWatch) and ttk1's Py-Rcon (https://github.com/ttk1/py-rcon) - in the future this will be replaced by similar integrated python-based modules to get rid of third party modules I don't have any control over.

 For the tracking of development and progress, as well as integrated feature requests, look here: https://trello.com/b/BHMJLISQ/isrt-insurgency-sandstorm-rcon-tool-ins

+## 0. Release Notes
+- Implemented SQLite3 Database usage
+- Fixed a couple of callback errors
+- Implemented error handling routines for wrong password or ports
+- Added Hotfix for empty Mutator IDs handling

 ## 1. Introduction
 The first stage will be the minimum viable product (MVP - see 2.) so you can see and try-out its basic functionality and have it working correctly, without any basic installation routine.
 I'll just pre-compile it for Windows 10 and Python 3.x directly while it's in development.
 In the future I'll add more and more functionality described in the features list and also add a proper installation/deinstallation routine: